 Generic COAs

 If every product has the same COA template with identical formatting and the only thing that changes is the product name, be skeptical.
 Legitimate labs produce unique chromatograms for each batch.
+Some vendors use a single COA across their entire catalog - this is a major credibility problem.

 No Batch Numbers